You are here:

 Zebra FS80 on scanning gateway in warehouse - scanning barcodes on cartons

-Automatic barcode scanners in industry and logistics
+Stationary barcode scanners in industry and logistics

-Automatic barcode scanners are a key component of modern manufacturing and logistics systems.
+Stationary industrial barcode scanners are a key component of modern manufacturing and logistics systems.
 They enable continuous, unattended reading of 1D, 2D and DPM codes without stopping the process, eliminating operator errors and providing consistent data for IT systems.

 In practice, they are the foundation of traceability, quality control, WIP and automated intralogistics systems.
 A well-designed scanning system is not a “reader” – it is a source of process data on which automation, planning and quality are based.